 For some reason people see a fierce woman on the cover of a contemporary novel, they assume it’s urban fantasy.
 I actually received a poor review from an annoyed reader who’d thought from the cover it was an urban fantasy.* Not sure what that says about us–we can only have a fierce-looking female character on the cover of a novel if it’s “fantasy”– but annoyed readers are something I like to avoid.

-Now all this doesn’t mean they’re aren’t any strong women characters in romantic suspense, just that those covers might not have the woman on the cover.
+Now all this doesn’t mean there aren’t any strong women characters in romantic suspense, just that those covers might not have the woman on the cover.
 In fact, I had a very hard time finding a FIRST book in a romantic suspense series with a tough-looking female on the cover.
 There were some covers–the third or fourth book in a series–that had a determined-looking female on the cover, but even that was slim pickings.

 Sadly, before I knew better, I created an ad that played up my fierce female.
 The ad on the right features Justice, the main character in the novel, and one of my favorite quotes from a reviewer.
 “An intriguing premise, a cast of strong characters unwilling to back down and black-hearted, deserve-to-die villains make I Am Justice a winning start to an exciting new series.”
 BookPage Top Pick